sallyca530/Home-Sales-PySpark-SparkSQL/README.md

 ![](images/5_home_sales.png)

 #### A query is written that returns the average price of a home per "view" rating having an average home price greater than or equal to $350,000, rounded to two decimal places.
-(The output shows the run time for this query.)
+The output shows the run time for this query 1.25.

     spark.sql("""
             SELECT ROUND(AVG(price), 2) AS AveragePrice, view